processity/docgen/development-tasks.md

 **Behavioural tests (Given/When/Then)**:

-* Given a click, When controller returns URL, Then window opens and toast “Generated”.
+* Given a click, When controller returns URL, Then window opens and toast "Generated".
-* Given error, Then toast “Failed” with reason.
+* Given error, Then toast "Failed" with reason.

 **Artifacts to commit**: